Vishwaroopam: Plot

-Nirupama is stunned to discover the true identity of Viz, his uncle Colonel Jagannathan, British friend Dr. Dawkins, and the young dancer Ashmita.
-Viz later reveals that he has a lot of emotional baggage and that he had executed many militants, including Nassar, Omar's boss.
-His mission is to bust the sleeper-cell of Al Qaeda in the US, which is planning to divert the attention through "capsules" capable of emitting mild nuclear radiation tied to pigeons while enabling Abbasi, a Nigerian suicide bomber to detonate the caesium dirty bomb in the city.
-Wizam and his team tries to counter Omar's plans.
-In the ensuing events, Wizam, Nirupama and Ashmita are arrested by the FBI for questioning.
+Nirupama is stunned to discover the true identity of Viz, along his uncle Colonel Jagannathan, his British friend Dr. Dawkins, and the young dancer Ashmita.
+Viz later reveals that he has a lot of emotional baggage and that he has executed many militants, including Nassar, Omar's boss.
+His mission is to bust the sleeper-cell of Al Qaeda in the US.
+Wizam and his team try to counter Omar's plans, and in the ensuing events, they are arrested by the FBI for questioning.

 Dawkins is murdered by Salim while picking up a videotape from an antique shop.
-The FBI later releases Wizam and the women from custody after a call from the Indian embassy and the Prime Minister of India, by which Wizam reveals himself as a RAW agent.
-Wizam along with the FBI takes down Abbasi and defuses the caesium bomb with the help of Nirupama by using a microwave oven as a Faraday cage to avoid incoming calls from any mobile phone.
-Omar, while escaping with Salim in a plane, tries to activate a bomb through his phone but fails.
+The FBI later releases Wizam and the women from custody after he reveals himself as a RAW agent.
+Wizam, along with the FBI, takes down Abbasi and defuses the caesium bomb with the help of Nirupama.
+Omar tries to activate a bomb through his phone but fails.
 He then calls Abbasi, but the call is answered by Wizam, who tells him that Abbasi is not alive.
-Omar is shocked to hear this, but escapes with Salim in his plane.
-Wizam indicates that he would now go after Omar.
+Omar is shocked to hear this, but he escapes with Salim in his plane.
+Wizam indicates that he will now go after Omar.